jrpool/learning-os-software/toolkit/shared-tools.md

 ## Default Disk Image

 Aspirationally, we would like to maintain a Docker image with a standard environment setup.
-Using the [Docker Toolbox][docker-toolbox] learners and partners can run this containerized environment on their local machine.
+Using the [Docker Toolbox][docker-toolbox] users and partners can run this containerized environment on their local machine.

 We also use this image as the default for our remote pairing service.